Ellypham92/Prediction-of-Personal-Loan-Purchase-And-Customer-Segmentation-Analysis-/README.md

 ### :pushpin: PROJECT GOALS

-To analyze the effectiveness of existing marketing strategies
+<ul> To analyze the effectiveness of existing marketing strategies <ul>

 To find the Machine Learning models that help in identifying potential customers